 - You imported the file in the wrong database.
 This can only happen if you are using the “from outside” option to import the file and you didn’t check which database was hosting your WordPress site.
-So please get back to the import instructions and repeat the process.
+So please get back to the import SQL file instructions and repeat the process.

 A big difference between WordPress and others CMSs, like Drupal, is the fact that WordPress does not allow users to upload/change their profile picture.
 The reason is because the profile picture of a user is not managed by WordPress itself.
 Instead, WordPress relies on Gravatar (global avatar) which is a service to retrieve and show the picture corresponding to a given user.

 The benefit of gravatars is that the user can share the same profile picture among most of the blogs, forums and wherever he/she participates.
 The disadvantage, instead, is that the user needs to register in Gravatar and upload his/her picture for you to see it in your WordPress.